KobieKabo/coe332_hw/homework04/README.md

 ```
 This starts the flask application, and queries are now accessible using the API.

 Now from a new terminal window that's within the same machine you're able to make queries via the command line.
-Using the routes from above we can begin to get results
-like the following:
+Using curl requests & the routes from above we can begin to get results like the following:

 Route One: `/`
 ```